ECS-179-Game-Project/Space-Chase-Game/ProjectDocument.md

 ![energy player bar](ExampleImages/energybar.png) ![level progression bar](ExampleImages/progressbar.png)

 There are two main aspects of the in-game UI.
 The level progress bar and the player energy bar.
 Both used functions from the gamestate manager to get the current level progression and the player's eneryg.
 The game state manager was implemented by Jason.
-Using the [get level progress](https://github.com/ECS-179-Game-Project/Space-Chase-Game/blob/cf6b6518055fa3b0b0419af4be64a5942517d500/space-chase/scripts/game_state_manager.gd#L129)
+Using the [`get_level_progress`](https://github.com/ECS-179-Game-Project/Space-Chase-Game/blob/cf6b6518055fa3b0b0419af4be64a5942517d500/space-chase/scripts/game_state_manager.gd#L129) function I was able to display the current's level progress on the bar at the top of the camera.
+While the energy bar of the player used a similar format of using [`get_player_energy`](https://github.com/ECS-179-Game-Project/Space-Chase-Game/blob/cf6b6518055fa3b0b0419af4be64a5942517d500/space-chase/scripts/game_state_manager.gd#L110) from the game state manager to display the current energy of each player.
+The function simply returns the energy of the player ID passed through.
+Futhermore the player would lose a fixed amout of energy upon death and that lost amount would be given to the other player.
+To implemente this the [instakill](https://github.com/ECS-179-Game-Project/Space-Chase-Game/blob/cb12d3fa9054d308f30a1e9c84a88861d3687b77/space-chase/scripts/player.gd#L261) function inside the `player.gd` was modified so that players who died would have lost energy and the oposing player would have gained some.

 ### Controller Input